redis/redis-doc/topics/sentinel.md

 configuration for the master.
 However Sentinel 3 has still the old configuration since it lives in a different partition.

-When know that Sentinel 3 will get its configuration updated when the network partition will heal, however what happens during the partition if there are clients partitioned with the old master?
+We know that Sentinel 3 will get its configuration updated when the network partition will heal, however what happens during the partition if there are clients partitioned with the old master?